Nathalia Milstein: Biography

 Born in Lyon, Milstein was born into a family of Russian musicians, and was initiated to the piano by her father Serguei Milstein at the age of 4.
 She entered the Conservatoire de Musique de Genève in 2009.
 She won the Flame Competition in 2008, 2009 and 2010.

-In 2013, in the class of the Argentinean pianist Nelson Goerner, she obtained the Bachelor's degree of the Geneva Haute École de musique.
+In 2013, in the class of the Argentinean pianist Nelson Goerner, she obtained a bachelor's degree from the Geneva Haute École de musique.
 In 2015, she continued her professional higher education in music at the Haute École de musique de Genève with a Master's degree as soloist.
 During her training, she attended the masterclasses of renowned classical pianists and teachers such as Elena Ashkenazy, Jean-Marc Luisada, Krzysztof Jablonski and Menahem Pressler.

 Her grandfather Iakov Milstein was a musicologist and piano teacher at the Tchaikovsky Conservatory of Moscow.

 She has been performing in a duet with her sister, violinist Maria Milstein. since 2005.